 What’s especially interesting (and confusing) about all this is the ripple effect urban gentrification has in the suburbs.
 Many American suburbs, including those around Chicago, saw their populations boom during the era of “White Flight.”

-Despite being well outside of Dixie, suburbs like Deerfield, IL and Dearborn, MI locked out any residents who were not white.
-As seen in this article, that mentality is still a driving force in many suburbs (and upper-class urban neighborhoods) today.
+Well outside Dixie, Midwestern suburbs like Deerfield, IL and Dearborn, MI locked out any non-white residents As seen in this article, that mentality is still a driving force in many suburbs (and upper-class urban neighborhoods) today.

 These days a large influx of young whites (including yours truly) have moved from the suburbs to the city.
 This tide of white millennials are flooding into the city and are eyeing neighborhoods like Pilsen, Bridgeport, and Bronzeville.